marthandshivakumar/Tender_propsals/README.md

 # Findlove
-configure you are database
+-configure you are database
-crerate superuser to chechk admin process before runing project install( pip install xhtml2pdf) to genrate pdf before login you must be Register (for create user) this are functions and it navigation
+-crerate superuser to chechk admin process
+-before runing project install( pip install xhtml2pdf) to genrate pdf -before login you must be Register (for create user) -this are functions and it navigation
 - [Function 1: Home Page](#home-page)
 - [Function 2: Register User](#register-user)
 - [Function 3: Login](#login)